Evgkl98/React-Clone-Festival-Project/README.md

 The main distinctive feature is perfomance improvement and new pages navigation.
 All five sections with different content are now managed by React state.
 Therefore, there is ***no need of backend part*** in this project, unlike [the original website](https://lesamaj.cz/) that has one.

-In addition, all animation was rebuilt in pure CSS.
+In addition, all animation was rebuilt in pure CSS + added new small fancy animations (i.e. moving background, scroll bar style etc.).